 The size of the pencil is well-suited for a variety of applications.
 The core is around 3.8mm in diameter, which puts it right in the middle among most mainstream colored pencil sizes.
 The barrel diameter is also pretty standard, coming in at a hair over 8mm.
 We like colored pencils that are around this size: the cores are still small enough to allow for it to be sharpened to a nice point for detailed work.
-Conversely, it is still large enough to that you can produce large amounts of wide color when necessary.
+Conversely, it is still large enough that you can produce large amounts of wide color when necessary.

 There have been some complaints from other users about these pencils reacting negatively to fixatives.
-Specifically, certain fixatives may actually cause the actual color and texture of the pencil cores to change dramatically.
-We personally didn’t experience this ourselves, but we would encourage you to spray some of your fixatives on a test piece of paper with these pencils on them before trying it on your actual art piece (but then again, we recommend that in almost every case!).
+Specifically, certain fixatives may cause the actual color and texture of the pencil cores to change dramatically.
+We didn’t experience this ourselves, but we would encourage you to spray some of your fixatives on a test piece of paper with these pencils on them before trying it on your actual art piece (but then again, we recommend that in almost every case!).

 As for build quality, we are content.
 These barrels are made of lacquered California Cedar and the cores, as we mentioned above, are quite resilient under normal application force.
 While we wouldn’t recommend that you throw these into a classroom setting, they are perfectly resilient for typical home use from someone more experienced with handling quality colored pencils.